Groups worldwide plan successful IWD activity

 3. Decide what you can do

 What activity will you undertake?
-For example - run an event; launch a project or initiative; deliver female-focused activity; activate a marketing campaign; develop resources; conduct research; make a video; run social media posts; etc. Get inspiration from last year's IWD Best Practice winners.
+For example - run an event; launch a project or initiative; deliver female-focused activity; activate a marketing campaign; develop resources; conduct research; make a video; run social media posts; etc. Get inspiration from the IWD Best Practice winners.

 Get everything you need to successfully run your IWD activity, instantly creating an engaging and professional atmosphere.
 Great for social media and branding public spaces.

-Access the IWD Lean In tools and resources (2020 resources coming soon!) to host an International Women’s Day event at your organization and help challenge bias.
+Access the IWD Lean In tools and resources to host an International Women’s Day event at your organization and help challenge bias.

 If you're an educator, check out the IWD for Schools section.
 If you're a librarian, see the Library Displays section.